tortoisehare/grammar-queen-LLM/README.md

 # grammar_queen_LLM
-A TensorRT-compatible LLM used to correct grammar
+An LLM used to correct grammar (TensorFlow, TensorRT)

 Project Start: December 11, 2023